Medical repatriation: Inside our road ambulances

 Our road ambulances also have capacity for patients to bring an extra person with them, along with a piece of baggage, and a foldable non-electric wheelchair.

 “My sister was seriously ill in Greece and unable to fly home.
-When nobody else would help and all options were exhausted EMS Ambulance took over.
+When nobody else would help and all options were exhausted EMS Air Ambulance & Medical Repatriation took over.
 An incredibly professional and efficient company, within a day an ambulance was dispatched to bring my sister home.
 Everything was taken care of and I was kept informed throughout.
 These people are true guardian angels.” – David Hill, Pireaus to Shrewsbury

 If you find yourself in a medical emergency abroad and would like to return home, don’t hesitate to contact us to discuss your options.
 Experience has taught us that repatriation is almost always possible – either by air or by road.
 For a quick and accurate idea of cost, request a free quote so you know what’s involved.